Can you camp for free in Uwharrie National Forest?

 Though small, at only 50,189 acres, the Uwharrie provides a variety of natural resources, including clean rivers and streams, diverse vegetation for scenery, wildlife habitat and wood products.

-READ: What is an example of a prokaryotic organism?
+READ: What exactly is a pearl?

 Can you hunt in Uwharrie National Forest?